 Removing a Knockout

-Knockouts are little metal discs covering holes on any or all sides of a metal electrical box.
-You remove as many knockouts as you need and leave the others in place.
+Knockouts are the little metal discs covering the holes in the sides or back of a metal electrical box.
+You remove as many knockouts as you need for the number of cables that will enter the box, and leave the others in place.
 A box should not have open knockout holes that are empty, as this compromises the protection offered by the box enclosure.

 A locknut-type clamp is the classic metal cable clamp with a short, threaded cylinder and locknut on one end and a saddle-type clamp with two screws on the other end.
-To install the clamp, insert the threaded end into a knockout hole in the box, then thread on the locknut inside the box.
+To install this type of clamp, insert the threaded end into a knockout hole in the box, then thread on the locknut onto the threaded end from inside the box.
 Tighten the nut with pliers.
 Insert the cable through the clamp saddle and into the box, and tighten the screws on the saddle to secure the cable.
-Tip: Orient the clamp so the saddle screws are facing you.
-This makes it easy to tighten the screws when installing the cable.
-You can also secure the clamp onto the cable first, then install the cable and clamp into the metal box.